yobgob/too-many-hooks/README.md

 - `useThrottleFunction` - Run a function when its args change up to a maximum number of calls per time period in ms
 - `useThrottleValue` - Reduce frequency of state updates on a variable to a maximum number of updates per time period in ms

-## Contributing

-Anyone is welcome to contribute!
-See the [contribution guide](https://github.com/yobgob/too-many-hooks/blob/main/.github/CONTRIBUTING.md) for details on getting started!

 ### Guiding Principles

 - There should be one obvious way to do each thing